 You’ll need to safely get on your ladder and manually clean out the debris in your eavestroughs.
 After doing so, run a high-pressure water spray down the gutter to make sure there is no more blockage and also to clean out any remaining debris.

-If you’re unable to clean your eavestroughs yourself, you might want to contact a Winnipeg roofing company, such as M3 Roofing to do it for you.
+If you’re unable to clean your eavestroughs yourself, you might want to contact a Winnipeg roofing company, such as Denali Exteriors to do it for you.

 Again, hopefully you can see this problem before it becomes too problematic and ends up costing you a lot more than it should have or could have.
 There are a few ways of telling if you don’t see it directly, such as water stains on your exterior or soil indentations on the side of your house.
 You can also check to see if the ground beside your house is wet compared to the ground a few feet out.